Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 # §3 Setting up MGE XE

-5. Now open ***MGEXEgui.exe***.
+5. Now open ***MGEXEgui.exe*** found instide your Morrowind folder.
 You will see a tabbed interface.
 We will start setting up the first tab from the left.
 Make sure to use the following settings:

 >**Display**
 >